Analysis | Trump Said Mexico Would Pay for the Border Wall. Now What?

 6. How much money has Congress pledged?

-Almost $1.7 billion in 2017 and 2018, which includes the $641 million for new fencing in Texas, plus $445 million for replacement of existing primary pedestrian fencing along the border, $251 million for 14 miles of replacements for barriers in San Diego, and money for enforcement.
-As part of negotiations over fiscal 2019 spending, Trump asked for $5.7 billion, and Congress approved $1.375 billion, which is being supplemented by $601 million in Treasury forfeiture funds, which are raised by auctioning assets seized in criminal investigations.
+Almost $1.7 billion in 2017 and 2018, which included $641 million for the new fencing in Texas, plus money for replacement barriers along the border and for enforcement.
+As part of negotiations over fiscal 2019 spending, Trump asked for $5.7 billion, and Congress approved $1.375 billion, which is being supplemented by $601 million in Treasury forfeiture funds raised by auctioning assets seized in criminal investigations.
+Trump’s unorthodox use of a national emergency declaration to secure funding for the wall is being challenged in court.

 7. What happened to Mexico paying for the wall?